TaygaHoshi/tt-project/Classes/Witch.md

 As a Witch, you are able to cast both simple and complex witchcraft spells.

 ## Attuning
 As a rapid action, you can attune to the forces of nature for this round.
-While attuned, your spells are considered to have +1 bonuses to PEN and ARC.
+While attuned, your spells are considered to have +1 bonuses to ARC and HAR.
 You can't attune if you moved more than half your movement speed this round, and your movement speed is halved while attuned.

 ## Spell Modifiers
 Choose two modifiers each at levels 2 and 6.